 The Division of Wildlife conducts controlled hunts on areas not normally open to hunting.
-For information about controlled hunts, visit wildohio.gov or call 1-800-WILDLIFE (1800-945-3543).
+For information about controlled hunts, visit wildohio.gov, go to the HuntFish OH app, or call 1-800-WILDLIFE (1-800-945-3543).
 A deer harvested during a controlled hunt does not count toward a county and statewide bag limit.

-Permits are generated by computer generated random drawings.
+Permits are selected by computer generated random drawings.
 The application period is July 1 through July 31 annually.
-Hunters may apply at wildohio.gov, or by calling 1-866-703-1928 with a convenience fee.
+Hunters may apply at wildohio.gov, on the HuntFish OH app, or by calling 1-866-703-1928 with a convenience fee.

 Deer management permits may be used in controlled hunts not administered by the Division of Wildlife if the entity holding the hunt has received authorization from the chief of the Division of Wildlife.
 It is the hunter's responsibility to check with the agency administering the hunt to see deer management permits may be used.
-The Division of Wildlife conducts several controlled deer hunts for young hunters.
-See pages 26-27 for more details and other youth hunting opportunities